AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 When Sam finally stops yelling and Dean manages to insert himself in between his volatile father and brother, Dad sighs, closes his eyes briefly and huffs out, ''Are you two ready to can the dramatics or what?''

-''Cut the bullshit, boys,'' Dad snaps. ''You cannot run away every time we have a disagreement.''
+''Cut the bullshit, boys,'' Dad snaps. ''You can't run away every time we have a disagreement.

 It ends when John, frustrated to the max, says, ''You don't even know what it takes to be a parent!''

 Dean responds with a cold, ''I guess that's something you and I have in common'' that slips out before he can think about it and stops everyone dead.

 It all ends with Bobby pointing a shotgun at Dad and threatening to blast his ass full of buckshot if he doesn't get off his damn property.